CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The wagon's cargo is a diverse assortment of mining supplies and foodstuffs, including a dozen sacks of flour, several casks of salted pork, two kegs of strong ale, as well as shovels, picks, and crowbars (about a dozen of each), along with five lanterns and a small barrel of oil (approximately fifty flasks in volume).
 The total value of this cargo is estimated at 100 bronze coins.

-When you're prepared, proceed to the next section, "Goblin Arrows," to initiate the adventure.
+When you're prepared, proceed to the next section, "Vermkin Arrows," to initiate the adventure.

 ## Feral Ambush